Locations:

 What are nonsurgical treatments for patellar instability?

-If the kneecap doesn’t move back to the trochlear groove on its own, seek medical attention.
-A healthcare provider will gently push the kneecap back into place.
-This process (reduction) can be uncomfortable.
+If your kneecap doesn’t move back to the trochlear groove on its own, seek medical attention.
+A healthcare provider will gently push your kneecap back into place.
+This process (closed reduction) can be uncomfortable.
 You may receive pain medicine, but you shouldn’t need anesthesia.

 What are surgical treatments for patellar instability?

-If you have chronic patellar instability or a complete kneecap dislocation, your healthcare provider may recommend surgery.
+If you have chronic patellar instability, your healthcare provider may recommend surgery.
 Most knee surgeries take place arthroscopically.
-The procedure uses small incisions and a tiny camera (arthroscope).
+The procedure uses small cuts (incisions) and a tiny camera (arthroscope).
 Recovery can take six to 12 months.

-If an injury causes patellar instability, you may have loose cartilage or bone fragments in the knee.
+If an injury caused patellar instability, you may have loose cartilage or bone fragments in your knee.
 Your provider will surgically remove them.

 Surgical options include:

-• Medial patellofemoral ligament (MPFL) repair to strengthen and repair the ligaments that hold the kneecap in place.
+• Medial patellofemoral ligament (MPFL) repair to strengthen and repair the ligaments that hold your kneecap in place

-• Knee osteotomy (tibial tubercle transfer) to realign the shinbone, thighbone, kneecap and connective tissues.
-This open surgical procedure requires a larger incision and longer recovery than arthroscopic surgery.
+• Knee osteotomy (tibial tubercle transfer) to realign your shinbone, thighbone, kneecap and connective tissues — this open surgical procedure requires a larger incision and longer recovery than arthroscopic surgery

 Advertisement